KironStylo/WeatherApp/README.md

 > This website provides weather data provided a location.
 This API call includes a variety of parameters to ensure weather information is completely shown on the app.

 Each website contains examples of how each API call should be made and you could always choose the amount of parameters in your search to your like.

+### Some possible improvements for the app 🧰🪛
+I'll improve the following things in the near future:
+> * Add a UI component to show the weather name, max and min temperature, and day of the week at the end of the screen.
+> * I am planning to add a Settings screen to allow users select app language, temperature and wind speed units.
+> * Regarding weather icons, I might use a different method to display them since I don't think it's a good idea to store all icons in the drawable folder.
+> * Regarding code optimizations, I might use a different approach to MVVM architectures since all view models are injected in my views for previewing and UI tests.

+This list is not sorted by improvement of most importance, I'm simply pointing out what improvements could be made to the app.

+# Completed improvements
+So far, I have managed to implement these things on the app:
+1) Create packages for specific app features and divide each package into three layers: presentation, domain, and data.
+2) Make Search screen more intuitive by adding a checkbox at the end of a city so users know from what city they're getting weather data.
+3) Search screen uses UIStates and UIEvents which are handled by the viewmodel.
+This means the screen can be previewed or tested.